FREQUENTLY ASKED QUESTIONS

 A: William Blake evokes great passion and he inspires opposition in equal measure to exuberance.
 Enthusiasm for Blake has always been the site of fierce disagreement as well as joyous celebration and discovery.
 The Blake community continues this tradition.
 He was a man who believed that the origin of the world’s problems lies in institutions, and he famously refused to join any organisation during his lifetime.
 To re-phrase the famous Groucho witticism, no true Blakean would ever join a Blake society.

-Q: Squabbling may be inevitable but is it helpful?
+Q: Arguments may be inevitable but are they helpful?

 A: In the Marriage of Heaven and Hell, Blake wrote ‘Without Contraries is no progression.
 Attraction and Repulsion, Reason and Energy, Love and Hate, are necessary to Human existence’